zoom/meetingsdk-linux-raw-recording-sample/README.md

     1. either host/co-host/local-recording rights or
     2. meeting recording token
 5. You will need a file named `~\.config.us\zoomus.conf` before you can access raw audio in an environment without soundcard, such as docker and WSL environment.
 The sample zoomus.conf file is generated in the `setup-pulseaudio.sh` files
+6. For Sending Raw Audio and Raw Video, there are 2 methods (`turnOnSendVideoAndAudio` and `turnOnSendVideoAndAudio`) which you will need to call
 ## CMakeLists.txt
 If you have additional cpp and/or .h files, you might need to be included in this CMakeLists.txt